syncfusion-content/blazor-docs/blazor/datagrid/cell.md

 {% previewsample "https://blazorplayground.syncfusion.com/embed/htLKZdLWVJLGycUz?appbar=false&editor=false&result=true&errorlist=false&theme=bootstrap5" %}

-N> * The [DisableHtmlEncode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_DisableHtmlEncode)  property disables HTML encoding for the corresponding column in the grid.
+> * The [DisableHtmlEncode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_DisableHtmlEncode)  property disables HTML encoding for the corresponding column in the grid.
 <br/> * If the property is set to true, any HTML tags in the column’s data will be displayed.
 <br/> * If the property is set to false, the HTML tags will be removed and displayed as plain text.
 <br/> * Disabling HTML encoding can potentially introduce security vulnerabilities, so use caution when enabling this feature.